24/7 Emergency Response Free Assessment Sarasota · Bradenton · Venice

 Health Risks

 Sewage water can contain E. coli, hepatitis, and other dangerous pathogens.
-Never attempt to clean up a sewage backup yourself.
-Keep children and pets away from affected areas until professional cleanup is complete.
+A homeowner should never attempt to clean up a sewage backup directly.
+Children and pets should be kept away from affected areas until a licensed contractor has completed the cleanup.

 Tell us what happened